Part 3/5: The Most Epic Social Media Detox

 I wish I included more about what happened on that day that led me to write this.
 But I am so grateful to have captured this moment when my thoughts were so beautifully positive and pure.
 For me, this is proof of the growth that I experienced during this phase.

 In the end, my two-week commitment turned into a multi-month detox.
 Over the months sans social media, I learned the concept of being present on a deeper level.
 I still did fun things that were definitely IG-worthy and even went on vacation back home to Texas, but there was so much freedom I felt from not having FOMO.
 Today, I’m back on it full throttle, but I’m so much more grounded in my own being that looking through my feed doesn’t make me feel insecure, less confident, or that I need to buy something new to feel good about myself.
-If anything, I’ve actually become that cheerleader and have nothing but hearts and comments to share.
-It’s now a way for me to connect with people, spread a little love and encouragement, and just show up as I am – a badass, positive, smart af, super strong, grateful, passionate, and soulful human being :).
+If anything, my view on social media posts are with more positivity and less jealousy.
+It’s now a way for me to connect with people, spread a little love and encouragement, and just show up as I am.

 So, here it is – my account of a social media detox that gave back to me ten-fold.
 I didn’t know what to expect or how I would react.
-I definitely didn’t expect to stay away for so long.
-One thing was for sure, I was in enough pain and desperation to try just about anything.
-Gotta love those dark moments in life; they can make you sprout and grow like hell!
+I definitely didn’t expect to stay away for so long, but it was worth every moment.

 Looking forward to writing Part 4 of 5.